 If you’re rushing to apply, you’re probably better off waiting for a later deadline.
 Although applying ED can work in your favor, it could also hurt you if you send off a subpar application just to meet an early deadline.

 Is applying early decision right for you?

 - You’re prepared to apply.
 ED deadlines typically fall in November.
-If your essay, recommendation letters, or test scores would be stronger in a month or two, you’re probably better off waiting for regular decision.
+If your essay, recommendation letters or test scores would be stronger in a month or two, you’re probably better off waiting for regular decision.

 - You’re confident about your dream school.
-Since early decision is binding, you must feel positive you want to attend the college you apply to.
+Since early decision is binding, you must feel sure you want to attend the college you apply to.
 If you’re uncertain, apply early action or regular decision instead.

 - You’ve done your financial aid homework.
 Even if you can’t compare financial aid offers, you can estimate your financial aid package.
-Use a college’s net price calculator or the federal FAFSA4Caster tool to predict your need-based aid.
+Use a college’s net price calculator or the federal FAFSA4caster tool to predict your need-based aid.
 But remember, this tool doesn’t consider any merit-based aid you could get.